abiramen/2021-compclub-summer-ctf/forensics/egg-nog/writeup.md

 We shall save this for later use.

 The second image is named steggnog.png - a huge hint that more advanced image steganography, like least significant bit steganography, might be in use here.
-Googling `online steganography` yields [this website](https://stylesuxx.github.io/steganography/).
+Googling 'online steganography' yields [this website](https://stylesuxx.github.io/steganography/).
 Decoding it yields the following:

 `FAJI{tzhpzdtpditdfdcjthtzx}`